gre/react-native-view-shot/README.md

 - Support of special components like Video / GL views remains untested.
 - It's preferable to **use a background color on the view you rasterize** to avoid transparent pixels and potential weirdness that some border appear around texts.
 - on Android, you need to make sure `collapsable` is set to `false` if you want to snapshot a **View**.
 Otherwise that view won't reflect any UI View. ([found by @gaguirre](https://github.com/gre/react-native-view-shot/issues/7#issuecomment-245302844))
+- on Android, you can't snapshot a big view.
+The limit looks like to be set to your screen size (number of pixels).

 ## Getting started